Mortal/csaudk-submitj/README.md

 Intended audience: Students of *Algorithms and Data Structures* (ADS), Aarhus University.

 In ADS, you have to solve a number of programming tasks along the way.
-The programming tasks should be solved in Java using the [BlueJ](https://www.bluej.org/) programming environment.
+The programming tasks should be solved in Java using the [BlueJ](https://www.bluej.org/) or [IntelliJ](https://www.jetbrains.com/idea/) programming environment.

 To solve a programming task, first find the task either in [Blackboard](https://blackboard.au.dk/webapps/blackboard/execute/launcher?type=Course&id=_66529_1)